karsonkalt/data_structures/big_o.md

+**NOTE:** Some information taken from [bigocheatsheet.com](http://www.bigocheatsheet.com)

+# What is Good Code

+1. Readable
+2. Scalable

+- Speed – Dicatated by the CPU
+- Memory – AKA RAM, more accessable nowadays, but it is still finite.

 # Big O

 Big O notation looks at time complexity.
+When we write code, we want to write things that are built for scale.
+Think outside of a small term here and now, think long-term.

 O(1) means that the time is constant.
 Now matter how big, it will always be the same.
 O(n) means that the time scales with the size of the data, where size is n.